 How does it work for local and "out-of-region" students?

 Peel RLCPs are open to all eligible students.
 Students who meet the criteria for acceptance to the programs and who live in south of the 401 in Mississauga will be offered spots first.

 How do I know my application went through okay?

 Once you have successfully applied to a Regional Learning Choices program, you will receive a confirmation email after submitting your application online.
 If you do not receive an email confirming your application is received, please wait 24 hours before contacting the school as there may be a delay.
 Schools will only be able to view your application after 24 hours.

 The application system is controlled by computer, which opens and closes the window to the application software.
 Once this window is closed, it cannot be re-opened this school year.

-Is there a screening/simulation day?
+Is there a screening/simulation day and or auditions?

 How many spots are available each year?

 The Scitech program has 152 spots to fill.
 In the first round of offers, the school will send out an email to the first 152 students on the lottery list, which is generated by the computer.
 If at the end of the week we have had only 100 acceptances, then on the second round we would send out an email to the first 52 students on the waitlist.
 At the end of the second week if we still have spots avaliable, then we will make a 3 round of offers.